Skip to content

 watasu config:set --file .env --app my-app

 Useful for bulk-importing local development settings during initial setup.
+Combine with --secret to mark every var in the file as a secret on import.

 Terminal window